syntaxsurge/lexlink/README.md

    dedicated address and records the order in Convex.
-3. **Buyer pays in BTC** – Once the transaction is visible (the operator copies the txid), `completeLicenseSale` requests the canister to verify UTXOs, mints a Story license token to the buyer, hashes the attestation, and publishes a heartbeat transaction to Constellation IntegrationNet.
+3. **Buyer pays in BTC** – Once the transaction is visible (the operator copies the txid), `completeLicenseSale` requests the canister to verify UTXOs, mints a Story license token to the buyer, hashes the attestation, posts an evidence transaction on IntegrationNet, and computes the SHA-256 content hash.
+4. **C2PA & VC issuance** – The same action produces a downloadable C2PA bundle
+   and a signed Ed25519 verifiable credential.
+Both are stored in Convex and exposed through the dashboard.
-4. **Compliance dashboard** – Every completed order shows the Story IP ID, Bitcoin txid, Constellation tx hash, and the SHA-256 attestation hash for auditors.
+5. **Compliance dashboard** – Every completed order shows the Story IP ID, Bitcoin txid, Constellation tx hash, attestation hash, compliance score, and training units with one-click downloads for the C2PA archive and VC payload.
-5. **Raise disputes** – Operators can submit UMA-backed disputes against any registered IP, log the evidence hash to Constellation, and track the status inside the console for downstream compliance teams.
+6. **Raise disputes** – Operators can submit UMA-backed disputes against any registered IP, log the evidence hash to Constellation, and track the status inside the console for downstream compliance teams.
+7. **Meter AI training** – The `/train` console records streamed micro-payments, anchors each batch to IntegrationNet, and increments the compliance bonus (capped at +25 points).

 ## 10. Deploying to production